Three Updates:

 After we traded information and chatted for a while, Detective Shoaf leaned back in his chair and announced, “He’s our man.”

 A few days later, I drove out to the ravine with Detectives Shoaf and John McLeod, the first officer on the Tania file.
 We went there in an old, unmarked police cruiser.
 McLeod seemed disinterested, not so Shoaf.
 McLeod remained in the cruiser while the younger Shoaf and I scampered down the embankment.

 Back in the cruiser, the officers talked about the possibility of having a sniffer dog help locate human remains, then wondered that owing to the passage of time if there would be anything for the dog to find.
 I sat in the backseat, listening to the two men talk.

 Neither officer was overly keen on searching the ravine including Shoaf, who had a hunch that Tania’s body was buried somewhere in Strathcona County, an area PS was familiar with.

 According to Shoaf, they had located the vehicle PS owned at the time of Tania’s abduction … but too much time had passed and they couldn’t get any evidence from it.
-They had found his old car in a wrecker’s lot.
+They had located his old car in a wrecker’s lot.

 I suggested to Detective Shoaf that if he and PS were to play a game of chess, he’d get his ass whipped.
 PS was a piss-tank, but he was no dummy.
 A police check indicates that PS had a high IQ.